Hospital Manager: Job Description & Career Requirements

 Human Resources Manager

-With at least a bachelor's degree in business administration or human resources, in addition to related work experience, these managers plan and coordinate a wide realm of administrative functions in an organization, including recruiting and hiring staff, making strategic plans in conjunction with executives, and providing communication between employees and management.
-As of May 2012, they earned an annual median wage of $99,720 and could expect average employment growth of 13% from 2012-2022, according to the BLS.
+With at least a bachelor's degree in business administration or human resources and some related work experience, these managers plan and coordinate a wide realm of administrative functions in an organization, including recruiting and hiring staff, making strategic plans in conjunction with executives, and providing communication between employees and management.
+As of May 2015, they earned an annual median wage of $104,440 and could expect average employment growth of 9% from 2014-2024, according to the BLS.

 Social and Community Service Manager